Find a good trading partner

 It is advantageous, but sometimes challenging, to find an optimal trading partner.
 A good place to start is with the information provided on the owners page:

-"Trader Grade" shows how responsive a trader is to accepting offers
+"Trader Grade" shows how responsive a trader is to offers they receive

 "Owned" reveals you how many copies of this card a trader owns